 Giving leaders time to stop, to take a moment to reflect and push the pause button allows them to notice where their thinking is coming from.
 If they can take a moment to recognise how they are feeling they might be able to identify that their thinking is coming from a place of threat brain, and is perhaps not the best quality thinking they could be doing.
 Taking some time out might allow them to move to a place of ‘safe brain’ where they are able to be more creative, innovative and willing to take risks.

-So how can we encourage senior leaders to press the pause button and to do some quality thinking that will make a real difference to the business?
+So how can we encourage senior leaders to press the pause button?

 One way to encourage good quality thinking is to adopt the Time to Think approach as developed by Nancy Kline.
 This is about creating an environment that encourages quality thinking.
 As Nancy Kline says, ‘we think at our best when we are not rushed’.
 There are ten components that make up a good thinking environment and two of those are ‘Ease – offering the freedom from internal urgency’ and ‘Equality – giving equal turns to think and speak’.
 This creates an environment where people don’t feel rushed and know that their time to speak is going to come so they don’t feel that they urgently need to get their ideas across.
 It creates a calm and reflective atmosphere where leaders can stop doing and just think.
 The advantages of this are clear.